readr-media/react/packages/infinite-scroll-list/README.md

   2. amount of items reached `Math.min(amountOfElements, pageAmount * pageSize)`

 ### Trigger loadmore
-- Default (customTrigger: false)
+- Default (hasCustomTrigger: false)
-  - This component will insert a loading `<div/>` to trigger intersection which means it only starts to load more at the end of the showing list
+  - This component appends an element which triggers load-more effect at the end of the element list by default
-- Custom Trigger (customTrigger: true)
+- Custom Trigger (hasCustomTrigger: true)
-  - Set the prop `customTrigger` to `true` and use the `customTriggerRef` as the second param from the `children` callback to set to the desired elemnt as trigger point. (check [custom-trigger-example](./dev/components/custom-trigger-example.tsx))
+  - Set the prop `hasCustomTrigger` to `true` and use the `customTriggerRef` as the second argument from the `children` callback to to designate element as trigger point (check [custom-trigger-example](./dev/components/custom-trigger-example.tsx))

 ## Development Guide